 Isle of Java is similar to Kusafiri Coffee Shop, but features a lot less food.
 It mainly focuses on specialty coffee drinks, all by Joffrey’s – our favorite coffee in the park.
-Food items include things like Mickey Pretzels and Elephant Ears.
+Food items include things like Mickey Pretzels and the Tiger Tail Pastry.

 Stop here on the way into the park for your daily dose of caffeine or swing by for a little pick-me-up in the middle of the day.
 Coffee drinks range from Cold Brew and Cappucinos to seasonal beverages like Peppermint Hot Cocoa or Gingerbread Lattes.

 #11.
 The Smiling Crocodile

 The Smiling Crocodile is an unassuming little walk-up stand that is rarely busy, but has some of the most special dishes available in the park for on-the-go consumption.
-At the moment, they’ve got Pork Tamales and Street Tacos with beers on tap to wash it down.
+At the moment, they’ve got a variety of Street Tacos with beers on tap to wash it down.